OCIPOC/courses-and-books/python-data-structures/book/stack-queues-deques.md

 ## Stack
 Stack is a data structure that manages a collections of objects by LIFO principle.
 Stack supports the following operations:
-- push O(1): add new element to the top of the stack
+- push: add new element to the top of the stack
+    - Time complexity: O(1)
-- pop O(1): remove and return the element from the top of the stack
+- pop: remove and return the element from the top of the stack
+    - Time complexity: O(1)
-- top O(1): return and element from the top of stack
+- top: return and element from the top of stack
+    - Time complexity: O(1)
-- is_empty O(1): return true if stack is empty, otherwise return false
+- is_empty: return true if stack is empty, otherwise return false
+    - Time complexity: O(1)
-- length O(1): return the number of elements in the stack In Python we can implement stack using list:
+- length: return the number of elements in the stack
+    - Time complexity: O(1)
+In Python we can implement stack using list:
 ```python
 class ArrayStack: